If you are applying for teacher training as a non-UK citizen, you will need a visa or immigration status allowing you to study or work in England.

 Immigration Health Surcharge

-You may need to pay for UK healthcare as part of your immigration application – this is called the Immigration Health Surcharge (IHS).
+You may need to pay for UK healthcare as part of your immigration application.
+This is called the Immigration Health Surcharge (IHS).

-You can also contact UK Visas and Immigration for help.
+Contact UK Visas and Immigration for help.

 To check if you’re eligible for an adviser, you can call us on +44 800 389 2500.
 Calls will be charged at your country’s standard rate.
 Or you can contact us using the live chat service at the bottom of this page.